PAHrtners Deaf Services offers residential programs to adults with psychological, behavioral health and/or intellectual challenges.

-Residents live in a supportive atmosphere amongst peers, but receive staff services and oversight as determined by the individual resident’s needs and functioning level.
+Residents live in a supportive atmosphere amongst peers but receive staff services and oversight as determined by the individual’s needs and functioning level.
 Each resident’s care is overseen by the interdisciplinary treatment team, which includes: the resident, residential support services, case management, therapeutic and psychiatric services, a nurse and family members.
-In addition, we collaborate with outside service providers as needed.

-Residents are provided a home where they can communicate freely with apartment-mates, support staff and neighbors.
 Apartments with one, two or three bedrooms are available.
-Some of our homes are barrier-free for residents with mobility needs.
+All units are equipped with Deaf-friendly technology, strobe lights, videophones, etc. Some of our homes are barrier-free for residents with mobility needs.

 Participants in the residential program may work, attend PAHrtners’ Day Program or engage in other educational activities.